Fact: People are talking about you online.

 3. Remember: The Customer is Always Right

 It may be a cliché, but the nicer you treat your customers, the better.
-Apologize, explain how you’ll use your mistake to make better decisions down the road, and ask what else you can do to improve the customer experience.
+Apologise, explain how you’ll use your mistake to make better decisions down the road, and ask what else you can do to improve the customer experience.
 You’ll look great, and it’ll show potential customers how awesome your customer service is.

 4. Give Them More Avenues to Complain